-So here’s the thing, since we started Screw U a couple years into our business, we were already using InfusionSoft as our email provider.
+So here’s the thing, when we started Screw U, we were already using InfusionSoft as our email provider.

-However, if we had to do it all over again (and if we were just starting out), we’d pick ConvertKit.
+However, if we had to do it all over again (and if we were just starting out), we’d pick Active Campaign.

-Because the functionality is great, the price is incredibly affordable and who doesn’t love dipping their toes into the world of marketing automation for as low as $29/month!
+Because the functionality is great, the price is incredibly affordable and who doesn’t love dipping their toes into the world of marketing automation for as low as $15/month!

 Audio and Visual